josiahwiebe/jwie.be/content/logbook/big-island-hawaii.md

 #### [Volcanoes National Park](https://www.google.ca/maps/place/Hawai%CA%BBi+Volcanoes+National+Park/@19.3091251,-155.5758142,11z/data=!3m1!4b1!4m5!3m4!1s0x795161b6c0b9c9b1:0x3e5b7b263c84ae26!8m2!3d19.4193697!4d-155.2884969)

 - has a number of interesting day hikes, lava fields and lava tubes included
+- spend the day here just exploring if you need a break from the beach

 #### [Waimea Reservoir hike](https://maps.app.goo.gl/Ph3v5QpJCFSbgKas7)

 - One of our favourite hikes is in the Waimea area called the Waimea Reservoir hike.
 It starts [here](https://maps.app.goo.gl/Ph3v5QpJCFSbgKas7)
+- You'll have to climb over a gate at the beginning with some warning signs
 - There are these irrigation tunnels and chutes that you can walk through, as well as slide down
 - [GPS route](https://www.gaiagps.com/public/AJdD64SMoHWJgIq2kGkSuXXS) - 8km out and back, 105m elevation gain